Our Solar System

 Rotation: It takes Saturn only 11 hours to spin on its axis one time.

-Saturn does not have solid surface.
+Surface: Saturn does not have solid surface.

 Atmosphere: The atmosphere of this ringed planet is like Jupiter's atmosphere.
 Saturn holds mostly hydrogen (97 percentages) and helium (3 percentages).
 Saturn also has beautiful bands like Jupiter, but these colourful features are hidden by haze and smog that make up the planet's high atmosphere.
 Temperature: The average temperature on Saturn is–300° F (–184° C).